vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 The grammarians have the rule that it is improper to use a certain word in its etymological sense if it can also be taken in a customary sense which is more common, e.g., rathakāra 21.
 If there were no such rule, how could the word *rathakara give up its etymological meaning of "chariotmaker" to become the name of a particular caste, even to the extent of cancelling all connotations which we have learnt?
 Similarly, Satvata refers to a person who has been born from a orutya vaiya and belongs to the lowest castes, and is thus excluded from the sacraments of initiation, etc. Manu says: "The issue of a vaisya vratya extraction is called Sudhanvā or Bharuşa or Nijangha or Maitra or Salvata" "
 It cannot
-8

-that cognitions are invariably true.
-But when certain notions which are produced by the false cognitions of people whose judgement is clouded by hatred, prejudice and obstinacy, cause such "traditions" to be written in accordance with these false cognitions, could these traditions possibly be true?
-11\.
-Here an objection may be raised:
-However, the same arguments may be advanced against the authority of the traditions of Manu etc. The observation of the aṣṭaka rite does not produce any perceptual knowledge that this rite is indeed a means to realize the postulated end.
-Nor can it be inferred, because no relation is perceptually given.
-Nor is there any scriptural evidence for it, for it cannot be found.
-Nor again can such evidence be inferred from Scripture where it is not found explicitly, because no relation is perceptually given.
-Nor can it be proved, through Analogy, as there is no apparent analogue.
-Nor through circumstantial Implication, because of the reasons given above against the argument that it is otherwise unprovable.
-Now, if it is legitimate in one case to presume scriptural authority in support of it because there happens to be a well-established tradition about it among Vedic experts, well, in Paficarãtra, too, great sages are traditionally known as the founders of the sacred transmission, sages like Narada, Sinḍilya' and others.
-The same objections and the same justifications can be advanced about both the tradition of Manu etc. and the tradition of Pancarătra.
-Either both are authoritative or neither is.
-There are no grounds to show that the two traditions differ in some essential respect.
-Either we must reject the authorityIGAMA PRĀMINYAM
-9
-of Manu's tradition as well, or we must indeed show in which respect the Paficarãtra tradition is different from Manu's.
-12\.
-This objection is refuted:
-ין
-The author of the Sutras, by making the Sutra: "Tradition is also valid, because it has the same agent as Scripture"7", has clearly indicated that in his opinion no essential difference exists between Scriptural and Traditional validity.
-Accordingly, we find that those who are qualified for the three Vedas perform equally for purposes of higher benefits both the ritual acts which are enjoined by Scripture (e.g., agnihōtra, pūrṇaderšamāsa, ivolistoma 18,etc.) and the ritual acts enjoined by Tradition (e.g., aṣṭakā, ācamana, sandhya worship", etc.), because they have been instructed in both varieties of acts by their fathers or preceptors.
-The firmness with which so highly qualified exemplary persons have adopted these traditional rites as incumbent upon the three higher estates goes to show that the knowledge that rites of this kind, astaka etc., obviously found to exist, are mandatory ultimately derives from Scripture itself.
-On the other hand, we find that those who observe the scriptural rites of agnihotra etc. do not observe the Tantric customs in the same manner as they observe such traditional customs as acamana investiture with the sacred thread etc. On the contrary, the Vedic experts condemn those who do.
-It follows that the validity which we attribute to different Traditions "because", as the Sutra says, "they have the same agent as Scripture", cannot well. apply to heterodox Traditions as the Pañcaratra; for exemplary exponents
 2
 12
 ADAMA PRĀKĀṆYAṀ